theforeman/theforeman.org/handbook.md

 * Use `setup_user` if you need to create an user with special permissions and roles instead of doing it yourself in the test.
 * For functional tests, if several controllers share the same behavior, extract it to a [shared functional concern](https://github.com/theforeman/foreman/blob/develop/test/functional/shared/report_host_permissions_test.rb)

+### Time zones

+All date and time information should be saved in UTC to the database, for consistency.
+Similarly, all date and time information shown to users must either take into account the user time zone (accessible through User.current.timezone) or not specify anything.
+Foreman's controllers will call 'set_timezone' upon every request, which is a method that will automatically set a time zone and modify Time objects in Ruby to use it.

 ### Strings and translations